Exporting Insights at the International Business Festival 2018

 We’re so fortunate in the UK: English is so widely spoken (consider that our website visitors use 189 preferred language settings between them), the British ‘brand’ is highly regarded and counts for quality, and Sterling is accepted as an international currency.

-Add to that the fact that technology and communications make the world a small place as do the wealth of carrier networks and services that are available.
+You can add to that the fact that technology and communications make the world a small place, as do the wealth of carrier networks and services that are available.
 We’ve yet to find anywhere that we can’t deliver to; it’s not always been straight-forward but we’ve exported to 130 countries to date and haven’t been beaten yet – onshore or offshore!

 Any top tips for operating successfully overseas?
 What should businesses prioritise when considering exporting and/or increasing exports?